finegrain-ai/refiners/docs/guides/training_101/index.md

 from refiners.fluxion.utils import image_to_tensor

 def generate_mask(size: int, seed: int | None = None) -> Generator[torch.Tensor, None, None]:
-    """Generate a tensor of a grayscale mask of size `size` using random rectangles.""" if seed is None:
+    """Generate a tensor of a binary mask of size `size` using random rectangles.""" if seed is None:
         seed = random.randint(0, 2**32 - 1)
     random.seed(seed)